Today, Phoebe Omlie's airplane. The University of Houston's College of Engineering

 and describe her participation in the Women's Air Derby,

-this one at The Golden Age Air Museum,
+The Golden Age Air Museum,

 or this photo by Keith Folkerts.